Last Modified: September 20, 2021 | Previous Versions

 “Third-Party Offerings” means third-party services, software, products, and other offerings that are not incorporated into the Services or Software.

 “Trademark Guidelines” means Chronicle’s Brand Terms and Conditions described at https://www.google.com/permissions/trademark/brand-terms.html (where references to “Google” are deemed to be references to Chronicle) and the Guidelines for Third Party Use of Chronicle Brand Features described at https://chronicle.security/legal/use-of-brand-guidelines.

 “URL” means a uniform resource locator address to a site on the internet.

-“URL Terms” means the AUP, Data Policy, Data Processing and Security Terms, Chronicle Technical Support Services Guidelines, and SLA.
+“URL Terms” means the AUP, Chronicle Service Specific Terms, Data Processing and Security Terms, Chronicle Technical Support Services Guidelines, and SLA.

 “Use Restrictions” means the restrictions in Section 2.3 (Use Restrictions).

 |If Customer’s billing address is in the Asia Pacific Region||